[PREPRODUCTION] Free Ground Shipping on all orders over $100

 united-states-map-highlighting-southern-most-states-in-red-labeled-zone-2

 If the water is clear, Faircloth prefers Chrome Blue.
-In stained water, he switches to Chrome Black For muddy water, he will favor Gold Black Back.
+In stained water, he switches to Chrome Black.
+For muddy water, he will favor Gold Black Back.

 Known as a “deadly lipless crankbait,” the Red Eyed Shad has incredible action, premium hooks, 3D eyes, and free-floating rattles.
-Rose loves this crankbait because of its ability to cover shallow flats while also being extremely efficient around rocks.
+Faircloth loves this crankbait because of its ability to cover shallow flats while also being extremely efficient around rocks.

 Faircloth’s choice for clear water is Green Gizzard Shad, while he opts for Tennessee Shad if the water is stained.
 Chartreuse Perch is Faircloth’s choice in low-vis conditions.